UAE new abortion rules offer relief to women with high-risk pregnancies

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channel

-In its announcement over the weekend, Mohap laid down several conditions and stipulated that a committee shall be established in each health authority to thoroughly examine abortion requests.
+In its announcement, Mohap laid down several conditions and stipulated that a committee shall be established in each health authority to thoroughly examine abortion requests.

 Dr Kishan Pakkal, CEO at International Modern Hospital, agreed.
 “I commend the government for implementing a rule on abortion that prioritises the preservation of women’s lives and their safety,” he said.